SuperDami/instagram-viewer/README.md

 In user account view.
 It provide user's posts and likes.

 If the time for developing is long enough.
-I think there should have "like this photo" function.
+I think there should have "like" function.